 - Here is a review of the top 10 social share button plugins for WordPress

 - There are some really cool tools to help design 1-click “ready to use” social share messages.

 This used to be a very popular launch tactic.
-The idea was to launch a contest, and ask people to enter the contest by leaving an iTunes review, and then emailing the iTunes ID to enter the contest as proof.
+The idea was to launch a contest, and ask people to enter the contest by leaving an Apple Podcasts review, and then emailing the iTunes ID to enter the contest as proof.

 Therefore the “Launch Contest” is less common now.
 Besides no longer being as effective, setting up a launch contest usually takes a good deal of time to set up.
 You need landing pages, marketing automation capability and time.
 But if you have the passion, time and effort to spare, a launch contest will still give your podcast launch a great boost, for some of the below reasons: